Chateau Amboise France – jewel of the French Renaissance

 Charles loved his chateau so much that he inspected it daily to ensure progress was going according to his demands.
 One day when he was inspecting the work he hit his head on a lintel and died hours later.

-King Francis, I was raised at Amboise from the age of 6 and loved the Chateau.
+King Francis, I was raised at Amboise from the age of 6 and loved the Chateau and considered it a royal residence.
 It was Francis who invited Leonardo da Vinci to Château Amboise in December 1515.
 Leonardo came and lived and worked in the nearby Clos Lucé, connected to the château by an underground passage.

 At that time Amboise became the centre of feasting, banquets, and splendid events.
 Francis I staged massive parties with da Vinci designing costumes and entertainment for the royals and their guests.